King Kong Lives: Box office

-The financial failure of the movie (while it earned 3.7x it's budget, it ultimately lost money due to its marketing costs) - along with movies such as Tai-Pan - led to the bankruptcy of De Laurentiis' company.
+The financial failure of the movie (while it earned 3.7x its budget, it ultimately lost money due to its marketing costs) - along with movies such as Tai-Pan - led to the bankruptcy of De Laurentiis' company.

 Critical response

 King Kong Lives was panned by critics.
-Rotten Tomatoes reports a 0% approval rating based on 12 reviews, with an average rating of 2.2/10.
-On Metacritic, the film has a weighted average score of 32 out of 100 based on 9 critic reviews, indicating "generally unfavorable reviews".
+Rotten Tomatoes reports an 8% approval rating based on 13 reviews, with an average rating of 2.6/10.
+On Metacritic, the film has a weighted average score of 32 out of 100 based on 9 critic reviews, indicating "generally unfavorable" reviews.
+Audiences polled by CinemaScore gave the film an average grade of "D+" on an A+ to F scale.

 Roger Ebert gave the film only one out of four stars and stated, "The problem with everyone in King Kong Lives is that they're in a boring movie, and they know they're in a boring movie, and they just can't stir themselves to make an effort."
-DEG sent a notice to Ebert and Gene Siskel notifying the two critics that they were allowed to show snippets of the film on TV in their native Chicago, but were forbidden to show the same snippets on the national scale.
-Siskel remarked "Obviously, they were scared [...]
+DEG sent a notice to Ebert and Gene Siskel notifying the two critics that they were allowed to show snippets of the film on TV in their native Chicago, but were forbidden to show the same snippets on the national scale unless they promised to give positive reviews, which the pair refused to agree to.
+Siskel remarked, "Obviously, they were scared [...]
 If you don't believe me or Roger, believe the film company, that, think about it, couldn't find a single scene that it wanted you to see."
 In fact, Ebert playfully noted that the children in the audience were so bored with the film, they found playing with one of the auditorium's doors a more diverting activity.